andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-12.md

   width="100%" height="232" frameBorder="0" allowtransparency="true"
   allow="encrypted-media"></iframe>
 seo:
-  title: 'Imaging Infinity: Shooting the stars with Hap Griffin'
+  title: 'Imaging Infinity: Shooting the cosmos with Hap Griffin'
   description: >-
     His images are a journey through space and time.
 They transport us to the edges of the universe, while still reminding us of what it means to be